 The third-party apps are just better.
 This one is definitely down to personal preference, but as someone who has jumped back and forth between iOS and Android as long as both platforms have existed, I've been consistently blown away by the quality of apps built by iOS developers, and mostly disappointed in their Android counterparts.

 You may even find that apps from established companies, ranging from banks to airlines, are a bit smoother and cleaner on iOS than Android, with better integration with the phone's core services, like Wallet.
-(Google Pay is only now starting to catch on with many airlines.)
-And don't even get me started on how slow and buggy Snapchat is on Android.

 There's a bigger selection of accessories.
 Walk into any Best Buy or Target, and you'll find aisles of cases for every iPhone that Apple makes — something that certainly cannot be said for the Android contingent outside of flagship devices from the biggest companies.
 Once you get past the semi-healthy selection of products made for the latest Galaxy S device, you're out of luck.
-Don't bother expecting a choice of accessories for your new Pixel or LG handset at any brick-and-mortar retailer.
+Don't bother expecting a choice of accessories for your new Pixel or Motorola handset at any brick-and-mortar retailer.
 Sure, you could go online and snag a $4 case off of Amazon, but then you're guaranteed to get what you pay for.

 There's no bloatware.
 No matter how you buy your iPhone, where you buy it from or what iPhone you buy, you won't see any bloatware preinstalled when you boot it up for the first time.
 That means it's clean from the very start, with no power- or data-siphoning apps you didn't ask for sabotaging things behind the scenes.

 That's a relief if you've ever seen the way a new Android phone arrives out of the box — particularly one that you've bought through a carrier.
-Even spending $1,980 on a Galaxy Fold doesn't spare AT&T customers from the affront of seeing software like CNN and DirecTV Now cluttering their app drawers.
+Even spending $1,800 on a Galaxy Z Fold 3 doesn't spare AT&T customers from the affront of seeing software like CNN and DirecTV Now cluttering their app drawers.
 And it can be even worse if you buy a budget handset that has been heavily subsidized by a discount carrier.

 The number of updates an Android phone sees over the course of its lifetime depends largely on how expensive it is, what carrier you buy it from (or if it's even purchased from a carrier at all) and what the phone maker's software support policy is.

 What's more, when a new iOS version is released, it is available to everyone on the same day, at the same time, and can be installed on all models that support it instantaneously.
 By contrast, Android releases are rolled out in waves to individual phones, not just by model.
-Just last month, as many Pixel 4 owners were receiving Google's December security patch, one of Tom's Guide's units was strangely left to languish on October software for unknown reasons.

 It has better retail support.
 Let's say something goes horribly wrong with your iPhone, and you need to get it serviced.
 Or perhaps you want a screen protector installed on it, and you'd rather have it handled by a professional, who will slap that film on with nary a bubble or speck of dust.
 Whatever your issue is, it's nice to have a place to go — and what better place for iPhone users than the Apple Store.
+Yes, Covid restrictions can make this difficult, but at least you have the option.

 iPhone vs Android: Why Android is better